-Earlier this year, I suggested that accountability would be the big ethical challenge facing the insurance market in 2019.
-And my focus then was on accountability in relation to key audiences like clients, regulators, investors and the public at large.
+I've long held that accountability is one of the big ethical challenges facing the insurance market.
+And my focus has tended to be on accountability in relation to key audiences like clients, regulators, investors and the public at large.
 Yet there is another dimension to the accountability that we as insurance people should demonstrate.
 We need to be accountable to ourselves.
 It is just as important.

 Academics in the emerging field of behavioural ethics have been researching the widely held desire we have to maintain a positive moral image of ourselves.
 We see ourselves as good people and want to be seen by others in that way.
 And of course, we make lots of good decisions every day.
 We must also recognise that we make some bad ones from time to time as well.